VAMSApp/onair-api/README.md

 ---

 ### getCompanyIncomeStatement(startDate: string, endDate: string)
-Fetches the income statement within a given range for a companyId and world.
+Fetches the income statement within a given range for a companyId.
 If no startDate or endDate is provided it will return the last 30 days.

 #### Usage